 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mapletree Industrial Trust's score of 23 is higher than 51% of the industry.
+Mapletree Industrial Trust's score of 23 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In the fiscal year 2020/21, Mapletree Industrial Trust (MIT) reported total building greenhouse gas (GHG) emissions of approximately 20,776 tonnes CO2e, marking a significant reduction of about 13.0% from 23,883 tonnes CO2e in the previous fiscal year 2019/20.
-This reduction is attributed to their commitment to improving energy efficiency and sustainability across their properties.
-Additionally, MIT achieved a reduction in average building GHG emission intensity, decreasing from approximately 0.0138 tonnes CO2e/m² in FY19/20 to about 0.0119 tonnes CO2e/m² in FY20/21, representing a 13.8% improvement.
-These initiatives primarily target Scope 2 emissions, which are associated with the energy consumed in their buildings.
-Currently, there are no disclosed Scope 1 or Scope 3 emissions data, nor are there any Science-Based Targets Initiative (SBTi) targets reported.
-However, MIT's ongoing efforts reflect a proactive approach to climate commitments and emissions reduction within the industrial real estate sector.
+This reduction is attributed to their commitment to improving energy efficiency across their properties.
+Additionally, MIT achieved a reduction in average building GHG emission intensity, decreasing from approximately 0.0138 tonnes CO2e/m² in FY19/20 to about 0.0119 tonnes CO2e/m² in FY20/21, which represents a 13.8% improvement.
+These achievements reflect MIT's focus on Scope 2 emissions, primarily related to energy consumption in their buildings.
+While no specific emissions data for Scope 1 or Scope 3 is available, MIT's climate commitments demonstrate a proactive approach to reducing their carbon footprint.
+The organisation has not cascaded emissions data from any parent company, indicating that their reported figures are independently sourced.
+Overall, Mapletree Industrial Trust's initiatives highlight their dedication to sustainability and climate action within the industrial property sector in Singapore.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.